-Keywords you should when you talk pumps with your friends BBQing this weekend.
+Keywords you should know when you talk pumps with your friends BBQing this weekend.

-BEP (Best Efficiency Point) – An operating region or point along the PPC at which the rate of flow of a pump operates at the highest or optimum efficiency for a given speed and impeller diameter.
+Best Efficiency Point (BEP) – An operating region or point along the PPC at which the rate of flow of a pump operates at the highest or optimum efficiency for a given speed and impeller diameter.

 NPSH (Net Positive Suction Head) – Made up of two components.
 NPSH available: The absolute pressure at the suction port of the pump.
 NPSH required: The minimum pressure required at the suction port to prevent pump from cavitating.